Tuesdays, 6:30 a.m.; C-15. With John Kraft & Gary Reed.

 This group of men meets weekly to read and discuss the Scripture in order to understand its relevance today and live in humble submission to what God commands.
 If you are interested in joining or learning more about the group please contact John Kraft at email@example.com or 207.7022.

-The Book of Galatians
+Let the Bible Speak: The Book of Revelation

 Just as the Bible begins by answering the question of origins, the book of Revelation brings it to a close by showing how earthly history will end with the glorious triumph of Jesus Christ and God’s returning to dwell with his people.
 There is a special blessing to those who read, hear and treasure what God has seen fit to give us in Revelation.
 Join us as we study this amazing book of the Bible!

 Senior Singles: First & Second Thessalonians

 Thursdays, fellowship at 10 a.m., study at 10:30; C-15.
 Meets through July 13.